FAQ about Loveland's Historic Preservation Program

 Requesting a landmark designation from the City of Loveland is voluntary, and is referred to as a “nomination”.
 Designation is a four (4) step process, which takes between 60-90 days.

-Step 1: Pre-application conference with the Community and Strategic Planning Staff to determine the property's significance and discuss the designation process.
+Step 1: Pre-application conference with the Development Services Staff to determine the property's significance and discuss the designation process.
 Staff will outline the privileges and obligations of a local designation.

 Step 3: Upon confirming that the application form is complete, Staff will publish notification, schedule a public hearing with the Historic Preservation Commission, and post the property with a sign indicating that the property has been nominated to become a landmark on the Loveland Historic Register.